Skip to main content

 Create a global property SAPBOPath that contains the full path of the installation directory.

-Copy the Enterprise Manager plug-in from the installation_dir\emplugins directory to the dropins directory of the Enterprise Manager installation.
+1. Copy the Enterprise Manager plug-in from the installation_dir\emplugins directory to the dropins directory of the Enterprise Manager installation.

-If the dropins directory does not exist, create the dropins directory off the root directory.
+2. If the dropins directory does not exist, create it off the root directory.

-If not restart Enterprise Manager using 'Run as Administrator'.
-After this Enterprise Manager can be used normally.
+If the new job subtype is not visible, restart Enterprise Manager using Run as Administrator.
+After this, you can use Enterprise Manager normally.

-SAP Business Objects Connector Configuration
+SAP Business Objects Connector configuration

-The configuration of the SAP Business Objects Connector requires setting the required values in the Connector.config file.
-The Connector.config file contains information for the SAP Business Objects Connector that defines the address of the Business Objects Server that the connector uses to issue requests to Business Objects.
+Configuring the SAP Business Objects Connector requires setting the required values in the Connector.config file.
+The Connector.config file contains the following:

-Encrypt Utility
+Encrypt utility

-Supports a -v argument and displays the encrypted value
+The Encrypt utility uses standard 64-bit encryption.
+It supports a -v argument and displays the encrypted value.

 Encrypt.exe -v abcdefg